 Supporting Audio.
 In our current implementation, we focused on supporting video data only, and not audio.
 However, the system design does not prohibit extensions to support audio-video recording and streaming.
 The extension is straightforward: we can treat some audio sample as a "frame", as it is done for video, and apply similar encryption operations.
-For sampling, a Linear Predictive Coding (LPC), which is widely deployed by telephone companies for speech encoding and processing, could be used [48].
+For sampling, a Linear Predictive Coding (LPC), which is widely deployed by telephone companies for speech encoding and processing, could be used [55].
 Moreover, LPC can even be leveraged to transmit audio in reverse; that is, be applied so the users could speak into their smartphones and have the audio replayed through the camera, as commonly seen in commercial systems.

 Supporting Motion Detection.
 Many commercial systems support forms of motion detection to notify users of events they may be interested in viewing.
-We find this feature valuable for both users as well as the camera system in that video recording need only be saved if motion was detected3.
+We find this feature valuable for both users as well as the camera system in that video recording need only be saved if motion was detected.
 CaCTUs could support this capability through addition of a physical hardware sensor or a software solution.
 This addition would save significant space in cloud storage systems and reduce the cost related to storage.
 In a similar vein older data could be overwritten at a fixed interval that could be configured by the owner.

 Physical Security.
 Finally, as explained in our threat model, we did not take into consideration physical tampering attacks against the camera device.
-Techniques
+Techniques such as package design so that the device is tamper-proof should be explored.
+Specifically, local storage, battery, reset buttons, serial ports, firmware, etc., should be protected to prevent physical access by untrusted parties.

-2 Clearly, how the public and private keys are computed and transferred between the owner and the remote delegate needs to be done in a security-preserving manner.

-3 To mitigate side-channel attacks and to not leak behavior patterns, meaningless data could be randomly uploaded to the cloud.
+$^2$ Clearly, how the public and private keys are computed and transferred between the owner and the remote delegatee needs to be done in a securitypreserving manner.
+To mitigate side-channel attacks and to not leak behavior patterns, meaningless data could be randomly uploaded to the cloud.